 Your cornflour slurry is ready.
 Either pour it all at once or gradually mix while beating the cream.
 Stir the slurry properly before adding it to the cream.
 It is because the cornflour will settle at the bottom.

-How to Make Highly Stable Buttercream Frosting without Corn Flour?
+More Ways to Make Stable Buttercream Frosting

 Use Vegetable Shortening

 Vegetable shortening has a high amount of fat content.
 Hence, combine veg shortening with butter & beat them together.
 It will make the frosting stable and give you sharp curves & edges while cake decoration.
 The best example is making a rosette using a nozzle.